mikest/verlet_rope_4_gd/README.md

 - Direct translation of the original C# implementation to GDScript
 - Special feature: Ability to attach objects to the end of the rope

+> **Note:** The object attachment feature currently only supports position control and is a work in progress.
+Additional features are being developed based on the needs of a specific project, so they may or may not be useful for your particular use case.
+Regardless, the core functionality of the original project has been successfully ported to GDScript.

 ## Installation

 1. Clone or download this repository